ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 {: #design-scope}

+This document provides design recommendations for an Oracle Database deployment on IBM Power Virtual Server environment to meet disaster recovery requirements.
+It covers resiliency patterns:

+Cross-Region Disaster recovery of Oracle Database using Oracle Data Guard

+Following the [Architecture Framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-intro), the Resiliency Patterns cover design considerations for the following aspects and domains:

 The  Oracle disaster recovery on IBM Power Virtual Systems Server architecture covers [design considerations](/docs/pattern-vpc-vsi-multizone-resiliency?topic=pattern-vpc-vsi-multizone-resiliency-compute-design) and [architecture decisions](/docs/pattern-vpc-vsi-multizone-resiliency?topic=pattern-vpc-vsi-multizone-resiliency-compute-design) for the following aspects and domains (as defined in the [Architecture Framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-intro)\*):

 - **Compute:** Virtual Servers